Adri6336/gpt-voice-conversation-chatbot/README.md

 - **Say 'please toggle gpt4'**: This will toggle between ChatGPT and GPT-4 models.
 On start up, your switch will be preserved.
 In CLI mode, enter '!gpt4()' to toggle the model.

+- **Say 'please set creativity to'**: This will set the bot's default randomness to a value you specify between 1 and 15 (used to be 9).
+In CLI mode, use '!creativity(#)' where the # sign is a value between 0.01 and 1.5.

 # Features